Timothy Pychyl of Carleton University, in Canada, best summarises in my opinion what procrastination is all about:

 You could also decide to delegate the task if you can to someone who will enjoy it more than you would, or who could do it better or faster.
 Delegating is actually a good opportunity to develop your staff or get your children to pick up new skills.

 Whatever you decide, let go of guilt and move on!

 Why do I procrastinate?

 It could be that you procrastinate because you have no idea of how to execute the task.
-The solution is straightforward then: learn the skill and get on with it.
+The solution is straightforward then: learn the skill and get on with it, or delegate it.